gecock-coffeeshop/gitops-infrastructure/README.md

 ## Uninstalling the infrastructure

-* `kubectl delete -k monitoring/overlays`
+* `kubectl delete -k monitoring`
 * Delete the operators.
 You will need to delete different operators depending on your cluster:
   * ICPA OpenShift cluster:
-  `kubectl delete -k operators-icpa/overlays`
+  `kubectl delete -k operators-icpa`
   * Empty OpenShift cluster:
-  `kubectl delete -k operators-openshift/overlays`
+  `kubectl delete -k operators-openshift`
 * Delete the remaining CSVs.
 As we are using global subscription, some CSVs may remain in your cluster.
+You will need to delete the source CSV present in the openshift-operators namespace which will remove the other CSVs in the other namespaces as well.
+  * In the case where you may have other operators outside this projects installation, identify any exisiting subscriptions.
+You will want to remove the CSVs where there is no subscription:
+  `kubectl get subscription -n openshift-operators`
+  * Identity the remaining CSVs:
+  `kubectl get csv -n openshift-operators`
-  * After you identify them, you can use the following command to remove them, replacing `<csv>` with the one you want to remove:
+  * Remove the CSVs with no present subscription, replacing `<csv>` with the one you want to remove:
   `kubectl delete csv -n openshift-operators <csv>`
   * Or indiscriminately delete all CSVs with the following command:
   `kubectl delete csv -n openshift-operators --all`